codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_2_controlling_address_translation_stages.md

     ![](table_d4_2.png)

+> The following subsections give more information about controlling address translation:
+* System control registers relevant to MMU operation.
+* Address size configuration.
+* Atomicity of register changes on changing virtual machine on page D4-1650.
+* Use of out-of-context translation regimes on page D4-1650.

 后续的几个章节更详细的描述了 address translation 相关的配置：
 * System control registers 中 MMU 相关的配置.
 * Address size 配置.
 * Atomicity of register changes on changing virtual machine on page D4-1650.
 * Use of out-of-context translation regimes on page D4-1650.

+> ### System control registers relevant to MMU operation

+> In AArch64 state, system control registers have a suffix, that indicates the lowest Exception level from which they can be accessed.
+In some general descriptions of MMU control and address translation, this chapter uses a Common abbreviation for each of the system control registers that affects MMU operation, as Table D4-3 shows.
+The common abbreviation is used when describing features that apply to all the translation regimes.

+>> **NOTE:**
+The only translation regime that supports a stage 2 translation is the Non-secure EL1&0 translation regime.